vaishnavi192002/Assignment-lovelocal/README.md

-Sahyadri college of Engineering and management vaishshivakumar@gmail.com
+College : Sahyadri college of Engineering and management vaishshivakumar@gmail.com